lunarmodules/ldoc/docs/doc.md

 If a reference is not found within the project, LDoc checks to see if it is a reference to a Lua standard function or table, and links to the online Lua manual.
 So references like 'table.concat' are handled sensibly.

-References may be made inline using the `@{ref}` syntax.
+References may be made inline using the @\{ref} syntax.
 This may appear anywhere in the text, and is more flexible than @see.
 In particular, it provides one way to document the type of a parameter or return value when that type has a particular structure:

     ------
     -- extract standard variables.
     -- @param s the string
-    -- @return @{stdvars}
+    -- @return @\{stdvars}
     function extract_std(s) ... end

     ------
     -- standard variables.
-    -- Use @{extract_std} to parse a string containing variables, -- and @{pack_std} to make such a string.
+    -- Use @\{extract_std} to parse a string containing variables, -- and @\{pack_std} to make such a string.
     -- @field length
     -- @field duration
     -- @field viscosity
     -- @table stdvars

-`@{ref}` is very useful for referencing your API from code samples and readme text.
+@\{ref} is very useful for referencing your API from code samples and readme text.

 ## Sections